nginxinc/kubernetes-ingress/docs/content/tutorials/oidc-custom-configuration.md

           readOnly: true
 ```

-Once the `Volume` and `VolumeMount` has been added the manifest file, apply the changes do the Ingress Controller deployment.
+Once the `Volume` and `VolumeMount` has been added the manifest file, apply the changes to the Ingress Controller deployment.

 Confirm the `oidc.conf` file has been updated:
 ```
 kubectl exec -it -n <ic-namespace> <ingess-controller-pod> -- cat /etc/nginx/oidc/oidc.conf
 ```

-### HELM
+### Helm

-Deployments using HELM will need to edit their existing
+Deployments using helm will need to edit their existing
-Edit your Ingress Controller Deployment/Daemonset yaml to include a `Volume` and `VolumeMount`.
+Edit the NGINX Ingress Controller Deployment/Daemonset yaml to include a `Volume` and `VolumeMount`.

 The `Volume` should be within the `spec.template.spec` section.